Fred Bonine: Early years and athlete

-Bonine was born in Niles, Michigan in 1863.
+Bonine was born in Niles, Michigan, in 1863.
 His father, Evan J. Bonine, a physician with a practice in Niles, had been a civil war surgeon; a diary in the Niles museum recounts his travel south by stagecoach and his history of performing many amputations.
-Fred attended the Niles public schools, then enrolled at the University of Michigan where he received his MD degree.
+Fred attended the Niles public schools, then enrolled at the University of Michigan where he received his medical degree.
 He received advanced training in ear eye nose surgery in Frieberg, Germany.

 An article about Bonine published in 1925 and distributed by the Associated Press (AP) claimed that he was a member of Michigan's football and track teams.
 It also claimed that in 1886, Bonine set a world's record with a time of 10.8 seconds in the 110-yard dash, which would have been an unofficial record for 35 years until it was broken in 1921 by Charley Paddock.
-Timekeeping was questioned by track followers at the time and Bonine was handily beaten in a race with Harvard's Wendell Baker, who was also considered the record holder at 11.2 seconds until 1910.
+Timekeeping was questioned by track followers at the time, and Bonine was handily beaten in a race with Harvard's Wendell Baker, who was also considered the record holder at 11.2 seconds until 1910.
 The aforementioned 1925 AP article also claimed that in 1886, Bonine was the captain of the Michigan track team that became the first athletic team from the west to compete in New York.
 A Philadelphia Times report on leading collegiate athletes between 1885 and 1895 reported Bonine held the fastest collegiate time for the 100-yard dash in 1885 with a time of 10.6 seconds.